6 DOF Robotic Arm Fully Assembled Plug-n-Play (Arduino Programmable)

 Order before 12.00PM

-BDTronics 6-DOF Robotics Arm Kit is an Arduino-Compatible learning kit is an essential tool for electronics hobbyists, robotics enthusiasts, and students eager to explore Arduino programming, kinematics, and mechanical principles.
+BDTronics 6-DOF Robotics Arm Kit is an 3D printed Arduino-Compatible learning kit is an essential tool for electronics hobbyists, robotics enthusiasts, and students eager to explore Arduino programming, kinematics, and mechanical principles.
 This kit offers a hands-on experience in building and programming a versatile robotic arm, ideal for various educational and hobbyist projects.
+Custom 3D printed parts ensures every part is replaceable and available if broken or damaged.

 Features: